 - Option to disable fallback to local (WordPress) authentication.

 - since 2.0.11 API callbacks to listen to NADI's most important events

-- since 2.0.11 Premium extensions for support license owners to integrate with third party plug-ins
+- since 2.0.11 Premium extensions for support plan owners to integrate with third party plug-ins

 - LDAP support